School Frequently Asked Questions

 What is Saint Ann School's uniform policy?

 Saint Ann's uniform code can be found on the Dress Code Page of the school website and in the Family Handbook (pdf).
-The uniform can be purchased through Parker Uniform.
+The uniform can be purchased through Dennis Uniforms.
 Some of the pieces such as the navy shorts or pants can be purchased from any retailer that sells school uniforms.
-The HSA sponsors a Used Uniform Sale at least once a year allowing families to repurpose uniforms that no longer fit and purchase used pieces at deeply discounted prices.
+The HSA sponsors a Used Uniform Sale at least once a year allowing families to re-purpose uniforms that no longer fit and purchase used pieces at deeply discounted prices.
 It is important to make sure students comply with the dress code at all times, so we appreciate your taking the time to review the uniform requirements in the Family Handbook.

 What is Duds Day?